-The eleventh Harrogate Festival Choral Course will run from Sunday 19th to Friday 24th August 2018 at Ampleforth College (www.ampleforth.org.uk) which nestles, in a wonderful hillside setting, on the edge of the North Yorks Moors.
+The twelfth Harrogate Festival Choral Course will run from Sunday 18th to Friday 23rd August 2019 at Ampleforth College (www.ampleforth.org.uk) which nestles, in a wonderful hillside setting, on the edge of the North Yorks Moors.

-Registration is between 3.00pm and 5.30pm and the course begins officially with a warm welcome and dinner followed by the first full choir rehearsal.
+Registration is between 3.00 pm and 4.45 pm and the course begins officially with a welcome meeting and dinner followed by the first full choir rehearsal.
 The evening will conclude with a drinks reception, as old friendships are renewed and new ones are formed.

 Throughout the course, rehearsals will take place in the morning, late afternoon and early evening in Big Study.

 Afternoon activities are optional and singers can use their free time as they wish.
 There is so much to see and do in Ryedale where National Trust properties abound, small towns, such as Helmsley and Pickering, offer quality shopping and excellent tearooms, the walking is excellent and Scarborough, on the coast, is only thirty miles away.
 Some may like to avail themselves of the excellent sports facilities available at the on-site St. Alban’s Sports Centre which includes a 25m heated pool.
 There are public swim sessions available in the afternoon for a nominal sum alongside squash, tennis and badminton.

 On Monday evening, due to popular demand, we will see the return of our 'Think and Drink' quiz night (right) and then on Tuesday we host ‘Ample Talent’ which gives a platform to any individuals who wish to showcase their talents.
 This has been a tremendous success for the past three years and we hope for an equally entertaining evening in 2019.

 Vocal master classes, for which there is no additional charge, will take place on Thursday afternoon.
 Singers can volunteer to take part or sit back and relax as members of the audience.